 If you still think platforming is the same as what it was when a certain Italian plumber first descended down a massive pipe, you'll be pleasantly surprised by what's on offer via Xbox Game Pass.

-Here are some of the best platformer games on Xbox Game Pass, which you can play right now without paying an extra cent if you're already subscribed.
+Here are my picks for the best platformer games on Xbox Game Pass, which you can play right now if you're already subscribed.
 And if you aren't?
 Well, you should definitely jump on that!

 In many ways, ClusterTruck is a deconstruction of the platformer genre.
 You're running and jumping, but you're not on a massive adventure or a journey to save a princess—you're just hopping from truck to truck, ones that are driven by some truly awful drivers.